austenapigo/lotus/README.md

 If one didn't account for variation in symbiont read abundance, rare symbionts could be systematically biased to be more host-specific than more abundant endophytes simply because rarer symbionts have a lower probablity of occurring in more hosts.
 The relationship between a symbiont’s host specificity and its abundance is an extension of abundance-occupancy relationships, the widely documented biogeographic pattern in macroecology that predicts a positive relationship between a species abundance and its occurrence across sites.
 By extending this relationships to host-symbiont interactions, if more abundant symbionts tend to occupy more hosts, there is expected to be a negative relationship between an symbiont’s abundance and its host specificity, or occupancy across plants.

 In our study, we found evidence of negative relationships between host specificity and symbiont abundance.
-To account for bias that occurred between endophyte read abundance and observed host specificity, we relativized observed host specifities to null expectations (see Methods and Supplementary Figure 5 in our pre-print). **Normalizing host specificity to null models allowed us to ask, how does a symbiont's host specificity from the observed community compare to the expected value for a symbiont with equal abundance under random community assembly?** We propose that this allowed us to compare the host specifities of endophytes that varied widely in read abundance within and across plant samples instead of splitting rare vs. abundant endophyte communities at an arbitrary relative abundance threshold or not accounting for read abundance at all.
-There's a slight modification of this null framework for phylogenetic specificity because for this one exception, relationships between host specificity and read abundance are usually decreasing-variance (rather than negative) and you can read more about the specifics in our paper.
+To account for bias that occurred between endophyte read abundance and observed host specificity, we relativized observed host specifities to null expectations (see Methods and Supplementary Figure 5 in our pre-print). **Normalizing host specificity to null models allowed us to ask, how does a symbiont's host specificity in the observed community compare to the expected value for a symbiont with equal abundance under random community assembly?** We propose that this allowed us to compare the host specifities of endophytes that varied widely in read abundance within and across plant samples instead of splitting rare vs. abundant endophyte communities at an arbitrary relative abundance threshold or not accounting for read abundance at all.
+There's a slight modification of this null framework for phylogenetic specificity because relationships between phylogenetic specificity and read abundance are usually decreasing-variance (rather than negative) and you can read more about the specifics in our paper.

 ![Null Model Figure](https://github.com/austenapigo/lotus/blob/master/figures/null_model.png)